 Read on to learn more about how much Uber drivers make.

-How much do Uber drivers make?
+On average, how much do Uber drivers get paid?

 On average, Uber drivers earn around $20 per hour.
 Uber drivers do not get salary pay; they are paid a percentage of each Uber ride that they fulfill.
 They keep 80% of the fare from each ride, while the other 20% goes back to Uber.
 In the US, the average full-time Uber driver makes about $40,000 per year.